Qilletni/QilletniDocs/docs/official_packages/service_providers/tidal.md

 # Tidal

-The Tidal package is a service provider implementing the full native feature set with, with additional capabilities such as playlist management planned soon.
+The Tidal package is a service provider implementing the full [native feature set](/language/service_providers/#the-native-feature-set) with additional capabilities such as playlist management planned soon.
 Due to API limitations, the `play` is unable to add to the user's queue.

 ## Features